 It comes down to Mark Sargent and Patricia Steer, the two principal characters that Behind the Curve chooses to shed light on.
-In an acidic turn of events, they visit NASA (National Aeronautics and Space Administration) and shout “Flat Earth”!
-The Flat Earthers continue to insist that it is NASA which vehemently echoes the Hebrew word for “deceive”.
-Behind the Curve is filled with such moments of icy criticism, where the deeply humanistic lens betray the contradiction that is human nature.
-The Flat Earthers are not skeptics, they are effectively denying reality, and not stopping at that.
+In an acidic turn of events, they visit NASA (National Aeronautics and Space Administration) and shout, “Flat Earth”!
+The Flat Earthers continue to insist that it is NASA that vehemently echoes the Hebrew word for “deceive”.
+Behind the Curve is filled with such moments of icy criticism, where the deeply humanistic lens betrays the contradiction that is human nature.
+The Flat Earthers are not skeptics, they are effectively denying reality and not stopping at that.
 They are spreading false information, encouraging lies, and threatening scientific research.

 Behind the Curve is available on Netflix

 This documentary, which plays out more like a dystopian horror feature, is based on the Cambridge Analytica scandal that shook the nation.
 But at the heart of it, directors Amer and Noujiam Kaiser use the Cambridge Analytica scandal ( drawing a full circle of its role in the 2016 Trump presidential election) campaigns as a framework to shed light on the various other forms of data mining structures and algorithms that are effectively denying individual liberty and worse, a present-day democratic society, without our consciousness.